app-generator/app-generator/docs/source/products/django/adminlte/index.rst

 Running the project
 -------------------

-You can run Rocket Django locally or deploy it on Render.
+You can run **Django AdminLTE** locally or deploy it on `Render`.
 If you want to run the server locally, you'll need to run the following command:

 .. code-block:: bash